Title: The Technology response to the Bushfires Royal Commission – using technology to reduce the probability of electricity fire starts

 Title: Computational Intelligence-based Systems: Architectures, Algorithms, and Applications

-Speaker: Associate Professor Chee-Peng Lim, Centre for Intelligent Systems Research, Deakin University
+Speaker: Associate Professor Chee-Peng Lim, Institute for Intelligent Systems Research and Innovation, Deakin University

 Date: Monday 2 March 2015